 Creation and Modification Columns

-If the source table includes the following columns, they will be populated in the target table with the same names:
+In summary, if the source and destination both include any of the following columns, they will be populated in the destination table with the same names:

 |Column Name||PostresSQL Type||MS SQL Server Type||Notes|